Liberty, Vodafone believe EU more relaxed on cable mergers

 Maria Rua Aguete, an analyst at research firm IHS, said the environment may change in Germany too.

-"Europe is in favour of infrastructure competition.
+"Europe is in favor of infrastructure competition.
 Deutsche Telekom has a big infrastructure in Germany so it will make sense to have a cable one," she said.

 Germany has 29.6 million Internet broadband connections, of which 23.3 million are via telephone lines.
 More than half of those are controlled by Deutsche Telekom.
 Cable operators account for 5.9 million Internet broadband connections.